x4e/Blog/006-Mixed-Boolean-Arithmetic/index.md

 With a couple of NAND gates you can simulate every other logical operation.

 The ability to combine boolean operations to simulate others allows options for obfuscation.
-A simple recognizable operation can be swapped for a combination of other operations whose purpose may not be easily understood.
+A simple recognisable operation can be swapped for a combination of other operations whose purpose may not be easily understood.

 There are many substitution rules that can be used to swap out complex boolean expressions for simplified ones.
 De Morgan's laws are an example of this.